 In other words, the hip joints are no longer level.
 One hip joint is positioned higher and the other is positioned lower.

-The result is a functional leg-length difference.
+The result is a FUNCTIONAL leg length discrepancy.

 When a pelvis is balanced, the hip joints are level and the legs are more or less equal in length.
 (Except in cases of trauma, surgery or congenital defect.)